About the course…

-Have you ever wondered… Why your sister looks like you?
+Have you ever wondered why your siblings look like you?
 How medicines work?
-What DNA is?
-Do clones exist?
+Why DNA is so important?
+Whether clones exist?

 A Level Biology will give you an exciting insight into the contemporary world of biology.
-You will learn to apply your knowledge, and investigate and solve problems in a range of contexts.
-You will learn how society makes decisions about scientific issues and how science contributes to the success of the economy and society.
+You will learn how to apply your knowledge, investigate and solve problems in a range of contexts.

-A Level Biology is an excellent base for a healthcare-related university degree, such as medicine, veterinary or dentistry courses, as well as the biological sciences, such as biochemistry, marine biology or environmental science.
-Biology can also complement courses such as sports science, psychology, sociology and more.
+A Level Biology is an excellent base for a healthcare-related university degree, such as medicine, veterinary and dentistry courses, as well as the biological science, biochemistry, marine biology and environmental science.

 - Must meet overall entry criteria for A Level study